danbev/learning-linux-kernel/README.md

 So the MMU will always read/store units of page size, which go into the page frame in physical memory.

+Just to be clear on one things here.
+When we allocate memory with mmap what we get is a reservation of virtual memory, there is not physical memory allocated for this virutal memory yet.

 Think about when a process gets created, memory will be mapped in to the processes virtual address space.
 Like the code segment, each entry in the code segment is addressable using a virtual address which is mapped to a physical address.
 A